Dandadan: Reception

-Manga

 Sales

 By November 2023, the manga had over 360 million views on the Shōnen Jump+ platform.
 The series had over 3.2 million copies in circulation by November 2023; over 4 million copies by October 2024; over 5 million by December 2024; and over 10 million copies by March 2025.

 In North America, the volumes of Dandadan were ranked on Circana (formerly NPD) BookScan's monthly top 20 adult graphic novels list since October 2022.
 They were also ranked on The New York Times Graphic Books and Manga bestseller monthly list since July 2025.

 Accolades

 In June 2021, Dandadan was nominated for the seventh Next Manga Award in the Best Web Manga category and placed second out of 50 nominees.
 It ranked fourth on Takarajimasha's Kono Manga ga Sugoi!
 2022 list of best manga for male readers.
 It was nominated for the 15th Manga Taishō in 2022 and placed seventh with 53 points.
 The series ranked first on both the Nationwide Bookstore Employees and Publisher Comics' Recommended Comics of 2022.
 The series ranked fourth in Tsutaya Comic Award 2022.
-It was nominated for Best Shōnen at the 30th Spanish Manga Barcelona Awards in 2024.
+The manga was nominated for Best Shōnen at the 30th Spanish Manga Barcelona Awards in 2024; it won in the same category at the 31st edition in 2025.
+It ranked 24th on the 2025 "Book of the Year" list by Da Vinci magazine.
+Along with Fate Rewinder, Cosmos, Dekin no Mogura, and Hirayasumi, the series won the 71st Shogakukan Manga Award in 2026.